 I have been walking some decent distances since early May, been back on the bike for the last several weeks, and been swimming whenever I can get into the water.
 Prior to my accident, I was training for my 4th half and in the mid-30 miles per week, and gaining.
 I had made some huge strides (pardon the pun) last year and had dropped my 5k times into the mid-18's, and my half's were under 90 minutes.
 I was just shy of a total mileage accumulation of 1000 miles last year.
 I am in better than average health for my age: just turned 37, and usually stay about 165 lbs, although I have crept back up to about 175 at the moment.

-There's some history; now for some goals I wish to work on:
+There is some history; now for some goals that I wish to work on:

 "Realistic" depends on your short-term and long-term goals.
 I have no doubt that if you stick with your conservative training plans, you are at least as likely to improve as to become re-injured.
 I know that does not sound too encouraging, but a lot can go wrong in training that can set you back, depending on how and where you train.
 Since you have ambitions regarding competition, my fear is that you might at some point in time become impatient and push too hard.

 On the other hand, I would bet my life that your chances of successful recovery would increase if you stick with conservative training and stay away from competition longer, because you compete at a higher level than the average athlete.
 The training and recovery habits of professional athletes sometimes mislead non-professionals into thinking they must recover and jump back into competition as soon as possible.
 If there is a multi-million dollar paycheck riding on it, sure... but if you do not want to trade off a future without chronic pain for some temporary glory, I would advise accepting a temporary loss of fitness and a longer recovery.